KeychainMDIP/kc/doc/DID-scheme/README.md

 ## DID Revocation

 Revoking a DID is a special kind of Update that results in the termination of the DID.
 Revoked DIDs cannot be updated because they have no current controller, therefore they cannot be recovered once revoked.
-Revoked DIDs can be resolved without error, but resolvers will return an empty DID document and metadata indicating the DID has been terminated.
+Revoked DIDs can be resolved without error, but resolvers will return a document set with empty the `didMetada.deactivated` property set to `true`.
+The `didDocument` and `didDocumentData` properties will be set to empty.

 To revoke a DID, the MDIP client must sign and submit a `delete` operation to the MDIP node.

+1. Create a operation object with these fields in any order:
+    1. `type`  must be "delete"
+    1. `did` specifies the DID to be deleted
+    1. `prev` the sha256 hash of the canonicalized JSON of the previous version's doc
+1. Sign the JSON with the private key of the controller of the DID
+1. Submit the operation to the MDIP node.
+For example, with a REST API, post the operation using the `DELETE` method to the MDIP node's endpoint to update DIDs (e.g. `/api/v1/did/`)

 Example deletion operation:
 ```json